eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Analyzing the structure and elements of this example log output shows that this example `balanced` partial GC cycle has the following characteristics:

-- The partial GC cycle begins with an STW pause and is triggered because a memory allocation threshold was reached.
-The *eden* space is full.
+- The partial GC cycle is triggered when the eden space is full by an allocation taxation threshold.
 - All GC operations that are associated with this cycle occur during the STW pause.
 - The partial GC cycle consists of only one increment, which runs a copy-forward operation on 512 *eden* regions and 80 other regions, followed by a class-unload operation.
 - The partial GC cycle recreates a free eden space by reclaiming all possible regions from the eden space (some objects will always survive) and assigning other free regions to the eden space.
 The GC cycle also reclaims memory from some other regions.